This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antiseizure medicine will help control your child's seizures.

 - Antianxiety medicine may been given for immediate control of a seizure.
-These may be given orally, rectally, or though an IV.
+These may be given orally, rectally, or through an IV.

 - Pulse oximetry measures how much oxygen is in your child's blood.